Essential Home Barista Accessories: What You Actually Need

 If you make milk drinks, a proper stainless steel milk pitcher at £15-30 helps you steam and pour properly.
 The Motta Professional Pitcher is cafe-standard quality with a precision spout for latte art practice.
 Get 350ml for single drinks or 600ml if you're making multiple.
 If you only drink straight espresso, skip this entirely.

 A WDT tool at £10-20 breaks up clumps in ground coffee before tamping, which reduces channeling and improves consistency.
-The Weiss Distribution Technique is genuinely useful, but honestly, a few toothpicks stuck in a cork work just as well.
+If you're getting channeling problems, this is the first accessory to try.
+Honestly, a few toothpicks stuck in a cork work just as well.
 Try the free version before spending money.

 A dosing cup at £10-15 catches grounds from your grinder and transfers them cleanly to the portafilter.
 Useful if your grinder creates mess.
 Not essential if your grinder doses directly into the portafilter without scattering grounds everywhere.